- Are you wondering where are the best day hikes in Europe?

 This charming valley is part of Western Tatras.
 This trail is short and easy, so hikers usually treat it as an initial part of their hike to Giewont peak.
 It also leads to Siklawica waterfall located on 1129 metres – great spot to take photos.

-When it comes to mountain peaks, the most popular are:
+When it comes to mountain peaks in Tatras, the most popular are:

 → Giewont (1895 metres): the most recognizable massif in Tatra mountains with enormous cross at the top.
 The other name used for this mount is “Sleeping Knight” – its shape resembles a person in horizontal position.